 As part of the BEST Check campaign, qualified mechanics and education officers would undertake the recommended 45 point annual vessel, trailer and equipment check and answer questions about maintenance free of charge.

 The free checks are education opportunities for the boating community and officers will be on hand to share safe boating tips and answer questions about current rules and requirements.

 Marine Safety free BEST Check guides and other safety publications will be available at each event.

 Routine maintenance 'BEST' boat check

-To assist skippers and reduce the number of boating incidents on our waterways DoT has developed the BEST boat check.
+To assist skippers and reduce the number of boating breakdowns DoT has developed the BEST boat check.
 The BEST check should be completed prior to every trip to ensure your Boat, Equipment, Safety equipment and Trailer are all in good order for a day on the water.

 The BEST check ensures your day is not ruined by an oversight, it's a quick activity to give peace of mind.

 A well serviced boat should not let you down.
-The recommended annual 45 point check will help skippers identify issues before they become a problem but it all starts with having a regular service.
+The annual 45 point check will help skippers identify issues before they become a problem, but it all starts with having a regular service.
 Take the time to have your boat serviced at least once a year.

 The BEST and 45 point annual checks lists will not cover all types of boats and voyages but there's no doubt they can help make your next voyage less stressful and possibly much more enjoyable.

 |Annual 45 point boat check||Kb|